zamyafoobi/WowClassicGrindBot/README.md

 - Extracts the geometry on demand during runtime
 - Loads those `*.adt` files which are in use.
 Lower memory usage compare to V3
 - After calculating a path successfully, caches it under `Json\PathInfo\_CONTINENT_NAME_\`
-- Iteratively development is really easy
+- Easy to visualize path steps and development iteratively

 ## 2.2 Optional - Using V3 Remote Pathing